 Other Requirements for Egress Windows in Basements

-Because basement windows are an exit, they must open from the inside.
-Any screens, grilles or bars need to be removed from the inside without keys or tools.
+Because basement windows are a way out, they must open from the inside.
+Any screens, grilles or bars need to be taken off from the inside without keys or tools.

 It’s also vital that basement windows can completely open.
 The window sash shouldn’t obstruct the opening.
 This helps your family to quickly exit—or first responders to quickly enter.